 - The bombardment made the Germans retreat to in front of the village.

 - Part of the battle was fought in heavy rain.

-- The Canadians find their Ross rifles tend to jam.
+- The Canadians discovered their Ross rifles tended to jam.

-- It was part of the larger Second Battle of Artois.
+- The battle was part of the larger Second Battle of Artois.

 - France asked for assistance with the offensive.